jagruthreddy/digit-classification-with-CNN/README.md

  **SOFTMAX  LAYER** is the last layer of CNN.
 It resides at the end of FC layer, softmaxis for multi-classification.<br />

 ## 4) COMPILING AND TRAINING THE MODEL
-Compiling the model takes three parameters:**optimizer, loss and metrics.** <br />
+Compiling the model takes three parameters: **optimizer, loss and metrics.** <br />
-Optimizer : controls the learning rate.
+Optimizer: controls the learning rate.
 We will be using ‘adam’ as our optmizer.
 Adam is generally a good optimizer to use for many cases.
 The adamoptimizer adjusts the learning rate throughout trainingLoss: that can be used to estimate the loss of the model so that the weights can be updated to reduce the loss on the next evaluation.We use fit method then training starts <br />
 ## 5) EVALUATING THE MODEL
 With a simple evaluate function to know the accuracy
 ## Technologies Used